c-osornio/southern_water_corp/README.md

-# DataAnalyticsProjects

 **The Southern Water Corp Project: Statistics Analysis with Python**
 ---
 The Southern Water Corp Project is a complex, challenging and real-world problem solving  project for doing financial, economics and statistics analyses.
 I've now converted all the analysis I did for Southern Water Corp using Excel into Python.
 I created visualizations using Seaborn, manipulated datasets with pandas, and so much more!